minetest/minetest/README.md

 #### Download

-You can install Git for easily keeping your copy up to date.
-If you don’t want Git, read below on how to get the source without Git.
-This is an example for installing Git on Debian/Ubuntu:

-    sudo apt install git

 Download source (this is the URL to the latest of source repository, which might not work at all times) using Git:

     git clone --depth 1 https://github.com/minetest/minetest.git